APA Style Guide

 DOCUMENTING INFORMATION FOUND IN THE LIBRARY’S SUBSCRIPTION DATABASES

 An example of an online, subscription database is ProQuest, which contains citations, abstracts, and in many cases full-text articles from newspapers, magazines, and journals.
-Although the information originally appeared in a paper publication, you need to note that you retrieved it from the database as well as the date on which it was retrieved:
+Although the information originally appeared in a paper publication, you need to note that you retrieved it from the database:

 FINDING MORE INFORMATION ABOUT APA STYLE

-Since there will be many instances where the above examples do not apply, you are encouraged to ask for assistance from a Librarian or request to see the Publication Manual of the American Psychological Association, which is kept at the Reserves Desk on the first floor of the library.
-The call number is BF 76.7.P83 2001.
+Since there will be many instances where the above examples do not apply, you are encouraged to ask for assistance from a Librarian or request to see the Publication Manual of the American Psychological Association.
+There are multiple copies at the library, including one at Canyon Country.
+The call number is BF 76.7.P83 2010.

 .
 From the official Web site of the American Psychological Association, this Web page contains some examples electronic resource citations.